 - Lecturing on all aspects of library conservation

 - Working with a range of stakeholders and other conservation professionals

 - Conservation in action and visitor/member engagement in fundraising

 In addition to her freelance work, Caroline holds the following posts:

 - Advisor (1992 to date) to the National Trust on library conservation in 165 properties

-- Continuing consultancies to English Heritage and other organisations, such as the All Souls College (Oxford), Eton College, the Royal College of Physicians Hatfield House, Lambeth Palace and the Royal Horticultural Society.
+- Continuing consultancies to other organisations, such as the All Souls College (Oxford), Eton College, the Royal College of Physicians Hatfield House, Lambeth Palace and the Royal Horticultural Society.